jnguyen1192/SIA/README.md

         Specify the police of the developer mode Specify how the colors will appear on
         Choose between black/white or colors
-    Specify if a voice of the thinking will exist
+        It can be similar color of the real color Specify if a voice of the thinking will exist
 Mic as an input
     Separate sounds listen